Creating a talent pool of staff to save time and money

 It found it was advertising for the same types of skills in the local press every week.
 There was considerable duplication – there might be several adverts at the same time for similar admin roles across different departments.
 This was costly, but also time consuming, as candidates would apply for more than one role.
 Some would be interviewed and deemed unsuitable by more than one faculty.
 Also, strong candidates were in demand and often found they were offered roles by several departments.

-The University was keen to develop a central talent pool for these roles and asked us to design a new process which centralised the recruitment of admin staff across the organisation.
+The University was interested in creating a talent pool for these roles.
+They asked us to design a new process which centralised the recruitment of admin staff across the organisation.

 The University had an existing recruitment framework which identified core skills and competencies for all administration functions.
 We also conducted a series of interviews with hiring managers, to learn more about the tasks, challenges and main requirements of the range of admin roles.
 We then agreed an enhanced framework and selection criteria as the basis of the new recruitment process.

 We designed a bespoke assessment centre for all candidates of new administration related roles.
 Assessment centres had only been used for the most senior appointments at the institution previously, The assessment centre consisted of a battery of ability tests, personality tools, and a competency interview.
 We also created a suite of bespoke work simulation exercises.
 All of these exercises closely replicated the key aspects of most administration roles, as learned from the critical incident interviews with hiring managers.
 We spent time training the University’s HR team in the delivery of the centres and in assessing behaviour objectively.
 We also ran a refresher course in interviewing skills for HR staff and hiring managers.